The Trick to Adding a Rooster to your Hen House

 Many times, roosters get a bad rap.
-Many people see them as an aggressive unnecessary part of the chicken coop and for the longest time, I agreed.
+Many people see them as an aggressive unnecessary part of the chicken coop and for the longest time, I agreed with them.

 My first experience with a rooster was at a neighbor’s home.
-We were going down to visit her goats and she greeted me at the end of the driveway.
+We were going down to visit her goats and she greeted me at the end of the driveway with a warning.

-I decided not to ever own a rooster.
+At that moment I decided never to own a rooster.